sasidhara-kashyap0903/PizzaBot-azure-master/README.md

 ### Evaluate
 Use the data collected in Azure portal to identify opportunities to improve the capabilities and performance of your bot.
 You can get service-level and instrumentation data like traffic, latency, and integrations.
 Analytics also provides conversation-level reporting on user, message, and channel data.

+## Decision Making Between LUIS and QnA Maker

+### When to use the QnA Maker?

+If your organization has lots of static questions and answers), take advantage of out of the box features of QnA Maker.
+Upload your static questions and answers into QnA Maker Portal, and your application can call QnA API to search for questions asked by the user on the front-end application and return the response.

+### When to use the LUIS?

+If you would like to design the application which needs to extract the information from the user’s questions and further process their intents, then use the LUIS.